TaitoUnited/taito-cli/docs/tutorial/03-local-development.md

 ## 3. Local development

 ### 3.1.
-Start your project
+Start the application

-Start your project with the following commands:
+Start the application with the following commands:

 ```shell
 taito install     # Install linters and some libraries on host